dotnet/docs-maui/docs/user-interface/controls/refreshview.md

 [![Browse sample.](~/media/code-sample.png) Browse the sample](/samples/dotnet/maui-samples/userinterface-refreshview)

 The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.RefreshView> is a container control that provides pull to refresh functionality for scrollable content.
-Therefore, the child of a <xref:Microsoft.Maui.Controls.RefreshView> must be a scrollable control, such as `ScrollView`, <xref:Microsoft.Maui.Controls.CollectionView>, or <xref:Microsoft.Maui.Controls.ListView>.
+Therefore, the child of a <xref:Microsoft.Maui.Controls.RefreshView> must be a scrollable control, such as <xref:Microsoft.Maui.Controls.ScrollView>, <xref:Microsoft.Maui.Controls.CollectionView>, or <xref:Microsoft.Maui.Controls.ListView>.

 <xref:Microsoft.Maui.Controls.RefreshView> defines the following properties: